 Evans’ music is so subtle, so restrained, so gentle and quiet – would I not have been drinking a martini on that evening?
 Would I not have shared a joke with my friends?
 Ah, Icarus.

 Eddie Gomez was Bill Evans’ bassist for 12 years, more than half of his career as a band leader.
 They were also the nadir of his career.
 Students of Evans have long asked who’s to blame.
 Did Gomez drag Evans down, a sin of commission?
 Did he fail to inspire him, a sin of omission?
 Or does the blame lie with Evans himself and his monkey?
 Perhaps Gomez deserves mountains of credit for keeping Evans going during those long years of self-abusive addiction?

-I don’t know, and I certainly have no interesting in bashing Gomez’s sterling reputation.
+I don’t know, and I certainly have no interest in bashing Gomez’s sterling reputation.
 But the confluence of their association and Evans’ doldrums is a fact.
-As is Evans’ musical rejuvenation when Marc Johnson came in, with Joe LaBarbera forming The Last Trio.
+As is Evans’ musical rejuvenation when Marc Johnson came in with Joe LaBarbera, forming The Last Trio.

 I can’t help but mention here the very talented, very beautiful Brazilian/American pianist/singer Eliane Elias, who has had intimate relationships with both Gomez and Johnson and recorded a tribute album to Bill Evans.
 She gets my vote as Most Committed Evans Fan Ever.